By The Right-Wing Teen

 As mentioned in a previous Homeschooling Teen article, the educational PragerU videos also may be used to supplement an American History, Government, or Civics class.
 If you watch the videos at PragerU.com, you can access the Quizzes, Facts & Sources, Transcripts, and Study Guides that accompany each video.

 PragerU in a non-profit organization.
-Contrary to what was implied in the New York Times, PragerU videos are not fueled by large donations from billionaires, but mainly by individual supporters – people like YOU.
-Their subscribers and our supporter base are growing exponentially, and over 40% of their budget comes from online donations.
+Contrary to what was implied in the New York Times, PragerU videos are not fueled by large donations from billionaires, but mainly by individual supporters.
+Their subscribers and supporter base are growing exponentially, and over 40% of their budget comes from online donations.

 Incidentally, if you’ve always wondered why it’s called Prager University when it isn’t really one, the New York Times article explains how the name came about.
 The original plan was to actually build a conservative university campus, but a physical building turned out to be prohibitively expensive.